Princess Laurentien Opened an Exhibition

 Princess Laurentien opened the exhibition together with the director of the museum, Laura van der Eijk.
 The opening is also the kickoff of the annual Ten Frog Days, which begun on Monday, March 21.

 ‘Kikker’ is the second permanent exhibition of the Children’s Museum.
 In December, another opened for children between 8 and 13 years called ‘Papira’, an adventure exploring the world of children’s and their own imagination.

-This museum is housed in the building of the Royal Library in The Hague as part of the Literary Museum.Filed under Dutch Royals
+This museum is housed in the building of the Royal Library in The Hague as part of the Literary Museum.Filed under The Netherlands

-Tagged Children, Education, Exhibition, Literature, Patronage, Princess Laurentien.
+Tagged Children, Education, Exhibition, Literature, Patronage, Princess Laurentien of the Netherlands.